Decimate1405/Zippyshare-Autouploader/README.md

 The script makes rar files of 500M each and saves them temporarily in the `archives` folder.
 Then it uploads the files using Plowshare and exports the links to the `links` folder saved as the original file name.

+# Credits
+Credits to [mcrapet](https://github.com/mcrapet/plowshare-modules-legacy) for the Zippyshare Plowshare module.